More Women Than Men Are Diagnosed With Depression, Anxiety Because of Everyday Inequality: Study

 Related on The Swaddle:

 The researchers also suggest sexism may be leading to the over-medicalization of women’s mental health struggles.
-Instead of focusing on “cognitive or affective symptoms,” clinicians jump to interpret “normative characteristics of female behavior, such as crying or hypersensitivity” as depression, according to the study.
+Instead of focusing on “cognitive or affective symptoms,” clinicians jump to interpret “normative characteristics of female behavior” as depression, according to the study.
 The research further alleges that diagnostic criteria like the DSM (which lays down the characteristics used to determine mental health disorders) defines “typically masculine characteristics (such as assertiveness and autonomy) as a healthy state of mental health, while typically feminine behavior, based on emotional expressiveness, is presented as a problem.”